wirewright/wirewright/man/wwml.md

 Symbol terms are represented by combinations of one or more characters from the set `0-9_'!$%&*+\-\^./#<=>?~|∞°∈⊆⊂∪∩\`, union Unicode letters (Unicode General Category L).
 The characters in this set are called *symbolic*.
-Symbol terms that contain characters outside of this set cannot be represented with WwML.

 ```wwml
 abc